Adam Sky (Australian DJ): Private life and death

 Sky was married to Marvie Jean Tejada.
-He died at the age of 42 at the Hillstone Villas resort in South Kuta, Bali, Indonesia.
+Sky died on 4 May 2019 at the age of 42 at the Hillstone Villas resort in South Kuta, Bali, Indonesia.
 His assistant Zoia Lukiantceva fell approximately 10 m from a terrace and broke her leg; Sky apparently rushed to help her while drunk and was discovered the next day near the bathroom of the vacant villa below the one in which they were staying with another friend, having bled to death after cutting his arm on the window.